 Do I need Planning Permission?

-This depends on what you want to do.
 Some minor alterations and extensions, particularly to houses, can often be carried out without the need for a planning application to be made to the Local Planning Authority This is known as 'permitted development'.

 From 30th May 2013 new rules governing house extensions and commercial changes of use came into effect.This allowed larger extensions to be built under permitted development rights.